 For many relocating families, children start new schools, not just in September, but in the middle of the school year.
 Starting a new school can be scary – a bit like the first day in a new job for adults: the unfamiliar building, the new routine and lots of people who all seem super confident and in the know.
 But it is even more scary starting a new school in an unfamiliar country.
 You can help your child make the new start as smooth as possible with these easy tips:

-- Visit the school with your child before he/she starts there.
-This can help take away the first day nerves
+- Visit the school with your child before he or she starts there.
+This can help take away the first day nerves.

 - Find out what compulsory items you need to buy before school starts- there may be a compulsory school uniform.
 If uniform is not compulsory, then your child will definitely need a PE kit.
 Some schools provide all stationary- others will require you to buy your own.

 - Notice what the current pupils are wearing and carrying: Most kids don’t want to stand out from the crowd.
 For your older kids, especially, fitting in is vital.
 I speak from experience, having bought a small PE bag for my eldest daughter when all her peers were carrying huge tennis style PE bags.

 - Ask what will be needed on their first day of school.
 It’s important to be prepared.